repque/support-assistant/DEMO_GUIDE.md

 python -m support_agent.cli demo
 ```
 Interactive session where you can test any support requests:
-- Try: `"MarkitWire feed issue"`
+- Try: `"I booked a trade in Athena but it didn't show up in the MarkitWire feed"`
 - Try: `"DCPP feed not working"`
-- Try: `"my trade has book2 resolved to 'MarkitWiere' but validation failed"`
+- Try: `"my trade has book2 resolved to 'MarkitWire' but validation failed"`
-- Try: `"Can you review this code https://my.code.com/sdlc/12345?"`
+- Try: `"Can you please check this code: https://github.com/sdlc/hydra/pull/1234?"`

 ### 3. System Health Check
 ```bash